EnterpriseDB/edb-ansible/roles/setup_pgbouncer/README.md

 ## Requirements

-Following are the dependencies and requirement of this role.
+Following are the requirements of this role.
   1. Ansible
-  2. `edb-devops.postgres` -> `setup_repo` role for setting the repository on
+  2. `edb_devops.postgres` -> `setup_repo` role for setting the repository on
      the systems.

 ## Role Variables